Ahh Portugal.

 - You will enjoy the cute garden

-- Relaxed and cozy ambience
+- Relaxed and cosy ambience

-Imagine lounging in a chill garden that overlooks a river with a cold brewski in hand, the absolute dream.
+Imagine lounging in a chill, quiet garden that overlooks a river with a cold brewski in hand, the absolute dream.
 Need to make some cheap eats?
-They’ve got a kitchen that’s just begging for you to get your chef on.
-And don’t even get me started on the laundry facilities—no more rockin’ the three-day-old socks.
+They’ve got a kitchen that’s just begging for you to get your chef on if you’re trying to keep your cost of living in Portugal down.

 The best part about this hostel is the crew, such friendly vibes!
 Perfect start to a banging hostel experience.